-- you may send in another signed proxy with a later date, - · you may notify our corporate secretary, Matthew J. D'Onofrio, in writing before the annual meeting that you have revoked your proxy, or - you may notify our corporate secretary, Matthew J. D'Onofrio, in writing before the annual meeting and vote in person at the meeting.
+- you may send in another signed proxy with a later date, - you may notify our corporate secretary, Matthew J. D'Onofrio, in writing before the annual meeting that you have revoked your proxy, or - you may vote in person at the meeting.